jenkins-x/jx-ui/README.md

 - To test simple typescript functions, we use vitest
 - To test rendering components, we use testing-library/svelte
+- To run End-to-End tests we use Playwright.

 To run vitest, execute